 Objectives

-Measure, evaluate, and project EWP productivity and sustainability over 25 years by writing proposals and receiving funding to establishing the Eastern White Pine Permanent Plot Network.
+Assess, evaluate, and forecast forest productivity and sustainability over 25 years by writing proposals and receiving funding to establishing the Eastern White Pine Permanent Plot Network to meet three uses: intensive tree measurements, ecosystem services measurements, and demonstration of CAM benefits.
 Management treatments will be established on permanent plots in EWP forests and tracked through time.
 The innovative network of forests dedicated to long-term observations on the benefits of forest management will be established across the EWP range, from NC to ME to WI.

-Improve EWP forest management strategies to reduce losses associated with insects, fungal pathogens, and drought.
+Use interdisciplinary research to assess CAM effects on ecosystem services to reduce losses associated with insects, fungal pathogens, and drought.
 The Permanent Plot Network will also include i) quantifying current status of insect pests, fungal pathogens; ii) assessing similarities and differences in health problems; and iii) writing additional proposals to conduct transdisciplinary research to assess forest health, climate, and management interactions.

+Improve local rural economies by assessing eastern white pine product and market opportunities across the range.

-Transfer knowledge on EWP best management practices to students, land managers, and surrounding communities.
+Transfer knowledge on CAM to students, land managers, and surrounding communities.
 This will be achieved writing a proposal and receiving funding to: i) host hands-on field workshops; ii) conduct multi-media technology-transfer programs that will prepare managers to implement best practices; and iii) develop a strategic multi-dimensional outreach program that will help surrounding communities understand and support management practices enhancing forest health and productivity.

 Methods